pyrddlgym-project/pyRDDLGym-jax/README.md

 > [!NOTE]
 > While Jax planners can support some discrete state/action problems through model relaxations, on some discrete problems it can perform poorly (though there is an ongoing effort to remedy this!).
-> If you find it is not making sufficient progress, check out the [PROST planner](https://github.com/pyrddlgym-project/pyRDDLGym-prost) or the [deep reinforcement learning wrappers](https://github.com/pyrddlgym-project/pyRDDLGym-rl).
+> If you find it is not making sufficient progress, check out the [PROST planner](https://github.com/pyrddlgym-project/pyRDDLGym-prost) (for discrete spaces) or the [deep reinforcement learning wrappers](https://github.com/pyrddlgym-project/pyRDDLGym-rl).

 ## Contents